chipsalliance/rocket-chip/README.md

 By doing so, the build system will generate C++ code for the cycle-accurate emulator, compile the emulator, compile all RISC-V assembly tests and benchmarks, and run both tests and benchmarks on the emulator.
-If make finished without any errors, it means that the generated Rocket chip has passed all assembly tests and benchmarks!
+If Make finished without any errors, it means that the generated Rocket chip has passed all assembly tests and benchmarks!

 You can also run assembly tests and benchmarks separately: